Spin-up

 Spin-up refers to the process of a hard disk drive or optical disc drive accelerating its platters or inserted optical disc from a stopped state to an operational speed.
-The period of time taken by the drive to perform this process is referred to as its spin-up time, the average of which is reported by hard disks as a S.M.A.R.T. attribute.
 The required operational speed depends on the design of the disk drive.
 Typical speeds of hard disks have been 2400, 3600, 4200, 5400, 7200, 10000 and 15000 revolutions per minute (RPM).
 Achieving such speeds can require a significant portion of the available power budget of a computer system, and so application of power to the disks must be carefully controlled.
 Operational speed of optical disc drives may vary depending on type of disc and mode of operation (see Constant linear velocity).

 Spin-up of hard disks generally occurs at the very beginning of the computer boot process.
 However, most modern computers have the ability to stop a drive while the machine is already running as a means of energy conservation or noise reduction.
 If a machine is running and requires access to a stopped drive, then a delay is incurred while the drive is spun up.
 It also depends on the type of mechanism used within.

 A drive in the process of being spun up needs more energy input than a drive that is already spinning at operation speeds, since more effort is required for the electric motor to accelerate the platters, as opposed to maintaining their speed.

-Staggered spin-up
+Time

+The period of time taken by the drive to perform this process is referred to as its spin-up time, the average of which is reported by hard disks as a S.M.A.R.T. attribute.

+Control

+A few feature exist to control the spin-up of disk devices on disk power-up, so that not all disks are spinning up all at once.
+Avoiding simultaneous spin-up helps keel the inrush current under power supply limits.